CRIME PREVENTION TIPS

 • Keep your workstation or office locked after hours.

-• When returning to your vehicle, watch for suspicious persons nearby and have your keys in your hand.
+• When returning to your vehicle, watch for suspicious people nearby and have your keys in your hand.
 Check the interior of your vehicle before getting in.

 PROTECTING YOUR PROPERTY